aws-samples/aws-appsync-calorie-tracker-workshop/2_LOAD_DATA/README.md

 ## 1.2.
 Load the given food dataset into Amazon Neptune

-In this workshop, we are using the Health and Nutrition Dataset provided by the [Center for Disease Control and Preventation](https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Dietary&CycleBeginYear=2015).
+In this workshop, we are using a mock data similar to the Health and Nutrition Dataset provided by the [Center for Disease Control and Preventation](https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Dietary&CycleBeginYear=2015).
 NHANES conducts studies designed to assess the health and nutritional status of adults and children in the United States.
-The survey is unique in that it combines interviews and physical examinations.

 The datasets that needs to be loaded into Amazon Neptune are available under the `datasets` folder.